🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Wrap like a pro

-• Paper: Matte black or black kraft paper feels elevated and hides scuffs.
+• Paper: Matte black or black kraft paper looks refined and hides scuffs.

 • Ribbon: Velvet, grosgrain, or twine in black, ivory, or metallics.